truenas/middleware/docs/userguide/truenas_system.rst

 This tab also contains the following buttons:

 **Backup:** used to backup the TrueNAS® configuration and ZFS layout, and, optionally, the data, to a remote system over an encrypted connection.
-Click this button to open the configuration screen shown in Figure 5.4b.
+Click this button to open the configuration screen shown in :numref:`Figure %s: Backup Configuration Screen <backup1>`.
 Table 5.4b summarizes the configuration options.
 The only requirement for the remote system is that it has sufficient space to hold the backup and it is running an SSH server on port 22.
 The remote system does not have to be formatted with ZFS as the backup will be saved as a binary file.
 To restore a saved backup, use the "12) Restore from a backup" option of the TrueNAS® console menu shown in Figure 3a.